CAST-Extend/com.castsoftware.uc.springwebflow/README.md

 To be described more

 # How to contribute
-For bugs, feature requests, and contributions contact Thierry GuÃ©gan t.guegan@castsoftware.com.
+For bugs, feature requests, and contributions contact Thierry Guégan t.guegan@castsoftware.com.
 You may also send a thank you if you find this useful.